Gigilamalice/vagrant-centos7-openshift/README.md

 # vagrant-centos7-oc

-Create a vagrant box CENTOS/7 to run OpenShift OC cliebnt
+Create a vagrant box CENTOS/7 to run OpenShift OC client and Docker

 ## Projects and references